RMoran98/story-generator/README.md

 - This has been tested on Google Chrome, Firefox and Microsoft Edge on desktop and mobile.

 ## Deployment
+Copy and paste `https://github.com/RMoran98/story-generator.git` into your IDE, then input the following commands: `git clone`, `cd story-generator` and `clone .`

 ## Credits
 ### Tutorials